Issues

 California’s schools should be #1 in the nation.
 Instead, we have allowed special interest groups to dominate our public school system and accept a failing status quo as normal.
 In the Senate, I would:

-- Reward good teachers: improving educational outcomes starts with great teachers.
+• Reward good teachers: improving educational outcomes starts with great teachers.
 That is why we need to reward teachers who show results among their students in academic growth and achievement.
 Teachers that perform well should be paid more.

 HEALTHCARE

-California is home to some of the best doctors and hospitals in the nation, yet for too many in our community, healthcare costs are too high and access to care inaccessible.
+California is home to some of the best doctors and hospitals in the nation, yet for too many in our community, healthcare costs are too high and access to care limited.
 In the Senate, I would:

-- Protect medical tort reform: California needs to protect the caps on medical malpractice lawsuits to lower insurance rates for care providers and reduce costs passed onto consumers.
+• Protect medical tort reform: California needs to protect the caps on medical malpractice lawsuits to lower insurance rates for care providers and reduce costs passed onto consumers.

-- Promote health savings accounts: Californians should be able to save money to pay for their future healthcare expenses, tax free.
+• Promote health savings accounts: Californians should be able to save money to pay for their future healthcare expenses, tax free.
 Everyone should invest in their future health, and the state should be a partner in that process.

-- Oppose state controlled medicine: the DMV can barely function and the EDD can’t deliver unemployment checks without losing billions to fraud.
+• Oppose state controlled medicine: the DMV can barely function and the EDD can’t deliver unemployment checks without losing billions to fraud.
 Under no circumstances should we place the State of California in total control of our healthcare.
 Thus, I oppose single-payer and Medicare for all systems that would place bureaucrats in charge of our health.

 Homelessness

 There are few issues that demonstrate the failure of California leadership more than homelessness.
 Seemingly everywhere you look, homelessness is diminishing the quality of life and safety in our communities– and perhaps most troubling, we are leaving thousands of Californians to struggle and die on the streets.
-We need a new approach to homelessness that addresses the root causes of the problem: mental health and substance abuse.
+We need a new approach to homelessness that addresses the root causes of much of the problem: mental health and substance abuse.
 In the Senate, I would support:

-- Drug courts: return to the successful drug courts model which provided the ability of judges to require those suffering from addiction to receive treatment.
+• Drug courts: return to the successful drug courts model which provided the ability of judges to require those suffering from addiction to receive treatment.

-- Emergency shelter: too often, local governments and state agencies have let perfection get in the way of progress.
+• Emergency shelter: too often, local governments and state agencies have let perfection get in the way of progress.
 We need to build immediate, temporary emergency shelter that provides a place for the homeless to go that is safer than a tent on the sidewalk, and where social services are accessible.

-- Cleaning up the streets: homeless encampments deteriorate the quality of life in our neighborhoods and create a serious public health and safety risk.
+• Cleaning up the streets: homeless encampments deteriorate the quality of life in our neighborhoods and create a serious public health and safety risk.
 After creating additional temporary shelter space, law enforcement must be able to clear homeless encampments and enforce anti-camping ordinances.

-- Affordable housing: We also need to make it easier to build new affordable housing in California.
+• Affordable housing: We also need to make it easier to build new affordable housing in California.
 The high cost of housing directly contributes to the homelessness crisis and is caused by radical environmental policies implemented by the state.
 In the Senate, I would champion efforts to streamline housing construction and lower the cost of building new housing units in our state.

 Crime and Public Safety